babylonchain/networks/bbn-test-4/integration/staking-backend.md

 Bitcoin serves as the decentralized ledger that stores and orders the staking transactions for the lock-only test network.
-For the testnet, the Bitcoin signet network is utilised.
+For the testnet, the Bitcoin signet network is utilized.

 The testnet system defines a set of
-[global parameters](../parameters) that specify what constitutes a valid staking transaction that the system recognises.
+[global parameters](../parameters) that specify what constitutes a valid staking transaction that the system recognizes.
 Transactions that are on Bitcoin and adhere to the staking parameters are considered as valid staking transactions.